 In this article then, we shall answer the frequently asked question as to which is the best PDF reader on Linux.
 We will do it by looking at some 10 good PDF readers that work well on Linux, their respective features, pros, and cons.
 Based on that info, it should be easy enough for you to ultimately pick the best one for your needs.

 Part 1.
-Top 10 Best PDF Readers For Linux
+Top 10 Best PDF Readers for Linux

 Here are the top 10 PDF reading apps that are designed to be capable of being installed on Linux computers.
 If you are looking for the best PDF viewer for Linux, here are the solutions: